Create a sustainable supply chain for Corbion’s key agricultural raw materials

 A significant part of the environmental and social impact in our value chain is upstream of our own operations.
-To safeguard an overall positive environmental and social impact of our biobased products, we need to ensure our raw materials are sourced responsibly.
+To safeguard an overall positive environmental and social impact of our sustainable solutions, we need to ensure our raw materials are sourced responsibly.

 Security of supply

-Our security-of-supply assessment evaluates raw materials on three pillars: supply, quality and food safety, and sustainability.
+Our security-of-supply assessment evaluates raw materials on three pillars: procurement, quality and food safety, and sustainability.
 For each pillar, several criteria are rated to estimate the risk of supply issues.
-The business impact of a supply issue is taken into account to determine the overall score.
-The risk assessment results in a high, medium or low score for each pillar per raw material.
-All product-related raw materials have been evaluated for the first time in 2016 and will be re-assessed annually.
-For high risk-raw materials, mitigation plans have been developed and are being implemented.
-Mitigation actions range from the recruitment of new suppliers to supplier visits to perform a more detailed risk assessment.
+The risk assessment results in a high, medium, or low score for each raw material, by pillar.

 Product not available in your region